riannnn/api-rate-limit-misconfiguration-analysis/README.md

 All requests are processed without a transaction

-No HTTP 429 (Too Many Requests) error appears
+No HTTP 429 (Too Many Requests) error appears.

+▶ How to Run the Script (If Included)

+Install dependency:

+pip install requests

+Run:

+python test_rate_limit.py

+📌 Conclusion

+The rate limit is only displayed as information, but is not effectively enforced in the backend.
+This opens up the possibility of API abuse if exploited by irresponsible parties.

 ![Python](https://img.shields.io/badge/Python-3.x-blue) ![Security](https://img.shields.io/badge/Security-Research-red) ![OWASP](https://img.shields.io/badge/OWASP-Aware-orange)
 ![License](https://img.shields.io/badge/License-MIT-green)